grycap/cwl-oscar/cwl-oscar-cli.md

 **Local OSCAR cluster behavior:**
 - When no `--cluster-endpoint` is specified, defaults to `http://localhost`
-- Automatically converts localhost endpoints to `oscar.oscar.svc.cluster.local:8080` in generated scripts
+- Automatically converts localhost endpoints to `http://oscar.oscar.svc.cluster.local:8080` in generated scripts (always HTTP)
 - This allows the cwl-oscar service running inside Kubernetes to connect to the OSCAR API
 - Authentication parameters (`--cluster-token` or `--cluster-username`/`--cluster-password`) are still required